 - Publicize locally and internationally the image of

 the University as an institution committed to transport studies in Hong

 Director: Professor Becky P.Y.
 Loo, Department of Geography

-of Transport Policy Committee: Dr. Timothy Hau, School of Economics and
+of Transport Policy Committee: Dr. Jiangping Zhou, Department of Urban Planning and Design

 Deputy Director: Dr. W.Y.
 Szeto, Department of Civil Engineering

 Transport Technology Committee: Professor P.C.
 Lai, Department of

 Department of Mechanical Engineering